LET THE BATTLE BEGIN! ACTION-PACKED EVENTS

 BARREL RACING

 Barrel Racing stars pretty women and fast horses!
 This is the only rodeo event with times narrowed down to 1/100th of a second.
-Contestants make their way around tree barrels set in a cloverleaf pattern.
+Contestants make their way around three barrels set in a cloverleaf pattern.
 Horses come in at full speed and make a tight turnaround either the left or right barrel first.
 The horse and rider team then make their way around each of the other two barrels, before ‘heading home’ full speed down the middle and back out the gate.
 Tight turns and fast-running horses are the key to beating the competition in this heart-racing event.

 A person riding on the back of a bull.